Japan–Portugal relations: 20th century

 Relations between Portugal and Japan have since remained good and friendly.
 In 1993, events commemorating the 450th anniversary of the arrival of the Portuguese to Tanegashima were held.
 In the same year, President Mário Soares visited Japan and Princess Hisako Takamado visited Portugal.

 In 1998, the Lisbon World Exposition was held under the theme "The Oceans: a Heritage for the Future", with Emperor Akihito and Empress Michiko making their first visit to Portugal.

 21st century

-In 2004, the then prince and current emperor Naruhito traveled to Portugal.
+In 2004, the then prince and current emperor Naruhito travelled to Portugal.

 In 2010 and 2020, a number of cultural and sporting events (such as Japanese film, anime shows, judo events and calligraphy exhibitions and workshops) were held in Portugal to commemorate the 150th and 160th anniversaries of diplomatic relations and friendship between the two countries since the 19th century.

 In Nagasaki, the Kunchi festival is celebrated annually and features the arrival and presence of the Portuguese in the city, in the 16th century.
 One of the main attractions of the Kunchi Festival, celebrated every autumn, is the denunciation of the hidden Christians and the “Nau Portuguesa”, which constitutes an historical evocation of the Portuguese expansion to Japan, highlighting the importance of Portuguese universal history and culture.

+In Minamishimabara region near Nagasaki, the 'Festivitas Natalis' festival is held to recreate what Christmas was like in 16th-century Japan.
+The celebration features a historical parade with costumes from the Nanban era—the period when Europeans, particularly the Portuguese, first arrived in Japan.
+The festival honors Nanban culture and its early European influence through music, food, and traditions from that time, while also commemorating the arrival of Christian missionaries who introduced Christianity to the region.